Skip to main content

 Matt Kotzen

-Matt Kotzen is an Associate Professor and the Chair of the Department of Philosophy.
+Matt is a Professor and the Chair of the Department of Philosophy.
 His research is primarily on issues in epistemology, the philosophy of science, and the law of evidence.
 He also has research interests in related areas of decision theory, philosophy of mind, and philosophy of language.

 Shannon McGregor